Terms and Conditions for Workshop Presenters and Proposal Process

 Deadline and Notification

-- In mid-January, IBSC will contact all individuals who submitted a workshop proposal with the status of their proposals.
+- In late-January, IBSC will contact all individuals who submitted a workshop proposal with the status of their proposals.

 If you have any questions, please contact Amy Ahart, Chief Operating Officer of the IBSC, at email@example.com.